 My Pantry to Table Cookbook encourages you to do just that.
 Discover how easy it is to take frozen, canned, fresh, or fermented pantry stables and transform them into hearty meals.

-Make sure to grab your pre-sale copy of the Sustainable Garden Workbook at a discounted price!
-The workbook will be available to you on January 25th, in time for the growing season.
+Make sure to grab your copy of the Sustainable Garden Workbook at a discounted price.